 When I started automatic trading, I optimized my trading system randomly, incrementally correcting losses after losses.
 I had fallen into the overfitting trap: I always won in the past but never in the future.
 It took a lot of time and tests to understand how to win in the future with a trading system.
 The method I have found is counterintuitive, and you may find it difficult to accept.

-I will explain how to process to find the fair optimization of a trading strategy.
-That is to say, finding an optimization that will win in the future.
+I will explain how to process a trading strategy to find a fair optimization —that is, an optimization that will win in the future.

 Deteriorate the equity curve of the backtest